- jsanchezcruz@ucsd.edu

 Assistant Professor

 Their current manuscript, Aesthetics of Repair: AIDS, Race, and Sexual Politics in the Americas, explores literature and visual culture in 1980s and 1990s Mexico and Chile.
 This book is embedded in the “reparative turn.”
-It probes that if often the AIDS pandemic has been seen through loss, death, and disappearance, it too can be reimagined through affirmative worldly inhabitations— like joy, intimacy, and community praxes—enacted by racialized sexual dissidents as enduring strategies in sight of catastrophe.
+It probes that if often the AIDS pandemic has been seen through loss, death, and disappearance, it too can be reimagined through affirmative worldly inhabitations by racialized sexual dissidents as enduring strategies in sight of catastrophe.
+An excerpt of this project has appeared as "Intimacy, Relationality, Repair (2025)" in the Journal of Latin American Cultural Studies.

-The Andrew W. Mellon Foundation, the American Council of Learned Societies (ACLS), UPenn’s Center for Research in Feminist, Queer, and Transgender Studies, The David Rockefeller Center for Latin American Studies, and Harvard University’s Provostial Fund for the Arts and the Humanities have funded their research and pedagogy.
+The Andrew W. Mellon Foundation, the American Council of Learned Societies (ACLS), UPenn’s Center for Research in Feminist, Queer, and Transgender Studies, The David Rockefeller Center for Latin American Studies, Harvard University’s Provostial Fund for the Arts and the Humanities, and UC San Diego's Research and Travel Grants have funded their research and pedagogy.

-Before UCSD, Sánchez Cruz held academic appointments at Harvard, the University of Pennsylvania, and Northwestern University.
+Before UCSD, Jorge held academic appointments at Harvard, the University of Pennsylvania, and Northwestern University.

 Pronouns: any pronoun series